scottgilmartin/DEFT/README.md

 The above multi-syllabic rhyme in the context of the song.

-Below are some examples of more complex rhyming schemes, with their respective input strings.
+Below are some examples of more complex rhyming schemes with varying structure, density and phonetic content, along with their respective input strings.

 Q-Tip - Scenario
 <p align="center">